di-ag/di-ag.github.io/_posts/2024-12-01-ACYD in Adelaide.markdown

 >China remains an important two-way trading partner for South Australia with merchandise exports the highest on record at $4.23 billion to the end of June 2024.<sup>[1]</sup><br>

-For many Australian agricultural producers, particularly the wine industry, China is a major player in the global commondity market.
+For many Australian agricultural producers, particularly the wine industry, China is a major player in the global commodity market.
 Even though the trade disputes and many efforts into market diversification over the last couple of years, Chinese market still dominates the shares of Australia's exports destinations - as Australia’s exports to China rose 18% to a record $219 billion in 2023, or 32% of total exports according to Export Finance Australia<sup>[2]</sup>.

 ![Learning about how to make wine!]({{ site.baseurl }}/assets/media/2024-12-01/IMG_5503.jpg "Wolf Blass Winery")